Black Excellence

 PitchBLACK is the largest pitch competition of its kind in the United States for independent filmmakers and creative technologists who create Black content.

-Black Public Media (BPM) is on target to hit $2 million in funding this year for film and immersive projects through its PitchBLACK Forum.
+Black Public Media (BPM) is on track to surpass $2 million in funding this year for film and immersive projects through its annual PitchBLACK Forum.

 About PitchBLACK